FAERIE FOLKLORE RESEARCH

 While I mostly looked at vampire novels when I was writing The Coldest Girl in Coldtown, the two books I found most helpful in terms of vampire folklore/myth were Montague Summer’s Vampires and Vampirism (this is in print and also available as an ebook) and, although it is about how real bodies decompose, Paul Barber’s Vampires, Burial and Death was super helpful and interesting.

-Two general books that have been really useful to me are a good wilderness first aid book (the one I have is out of print, but there are lots of others) and Surviving on the Streets: How To Go DOWN Without Going OUT.
+A good wilderness first aid book (the one I have is out of print, but there are lots of others) is incredibly useful to any writer of fantasy.